 Joni Crenshaw joined the Georgia staff as an assistant coach in June 2011 and was promoted to associate head coach in July 2012.
-With 10 seasons of collegiate coaching experience, including the last four in the SEC, Crenshaw owns an ever-increasing reputation as one of the brightest young coaches in the women's game.
+With a dozen seasons of collegiate coaching experience, including the last six in the SEC, Crenshaw owns an ever-increasing reputation as one of the brightest young coaches in the women's game.

 "Joni possesses a vast amount of experience as both a college basketball coach and former player in the Southeastern Conference," Andy Landers said.
 "She is a skilled recruiter and coach, but equally important, she's a quality person who is an excellent role model for the young people whose lives we impact on a daily basis."